felixchenier/NextWheel/firmware/arduino_esp32/README.md

 ### WiFi / WebSocket Protocol

-Once a WebSocket connection is established, the client and server exchange data via the WebSocket protocol in binary format : application messages, using the HTTP protocol, are split into one or more frames, each of which adds from 2 to 14 bytes of overhead.
+Once a WebSocket connection is established, the client and server exchange data via the WebSocket protocol in binary format : application messages, using the HTTP protocol, are split into one or more frames, adding a little overhead that needs to be considered, especially if we send small amount of data at once.

 ### WebSocket Binary Message Format